By Jeffrey T. Donner, Esq.

 Boxing has always had a referee problem.

-Not in every fight.
-Not with every referee.
-But often enough that serious boxing fans know the pattern immediately.
 The referee stops watching the fight and starts managing it.
 He gets too close.
 He touches fighters.
 He breaks legal exchanges.
 He confuses inside fighting with holding.
 He treats the ropes like some kind of emergency zone.
 He hears the 10-second warning and acts like the round is over.
-He makes himself part of the show.
+He gives one fighter a timeout without a rule-based reason.
+He lets a corner become part of the action.
+He stops one fight too late, then stops another one too early, as if boxing has adopted the NFL’s makeup-call system.

 That is not the job.